 Here are some common interview styles that can potentially upset candidates and derail the interview process:

-- Setting an Obstacle Course – An interview is meant to find out whether a person is a good fit for a job.
-Some positions may require a skills assessment or technical interview, but outside of those defined spaces, avoid setting arbitrary tasks that aren’t representative of the actual work they’d be doing, or try to stump a candidate with logic puzzles, brain teasers or obscure niche questions.
+An interview is meant to find out whether a person is a good fit for a job.
+Some positions may require a skills assessment test or technical interview, but outside of those defined spaces, avoid setting arbitrary tasks that aren’t representative of the actual work they’d be doing, or try to stump a candidate with logic puzzles, brain teasers or obscure niche questions.

 A skilled interviewer is one of the most potent assets a company can have when attracting new talent.
 Not only can that interviewer zero in on the facts that are most important, they give candidates the impression that your company is competent and knows how and what to look for the talent it needs.

-Talk to a recruiting expert from Sparks Group today to learn how the leading professional staffing partner in the Washington, D.C. and Baltimore metro region can help your company secure high-level talent.
+Talk to a recruiting expert from Sparks Group today to learn how the leading professional staffing partner in Maryland, Virginia, DC, North Carolina, and beyond can help your company secure high-level talent.